IshworoidCaptain/GitDemo/README.md

-# GitDemo
+# Git Demo Repo
-This is the demo app for the Git Demo.
+This is the demo app for the Git Course.

+## RoadMap
+* Add new features
+* Fix the bugs